apache/submarine/docs/userdocs/k8s/README.md

 pip install .
 ```
 > Note that this assumes Python3.7+.
-> If it fails to install, you should a new Python environment created by `Anoconda` or Python `virtualenv`
+> If it fails to install, you should use a new Python environment created by `Anoconda` or Python `virtualenv`

 - Play with SDK

 Assuming you've installed submarine on K8s and forward the service to localhost, now you can open a Python shell, Jupyter notebook or any tools using the same Python
 environment with Submarine SDK installed.